SQream/sqream_docs/connecting_to_blue/client_platforms/snowflake.rst

 	  sft.date >= '2022-01-01'
 	  AND t1.status = 'active';

-Copying Data Into a Blue Table
+Copying Data Into a Snowflake Table
 ------------------------------

 .. code-block:: postgres